infinum/frontend-handbook/Angular/Server-side rendering (SSR)/Introduction.md

 _APP_NAME is application name.
 For example `js-infinum-website`._

-This configuration uses SSR for development.
+This configuration uses SSR for development as well, not just for production.
 This helps catch any SSR-specific errors during development.
+A slight trade-off is that the development server build times are a bit longer.